haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 # Active & Passive DJIA Fund Management: Black–Litterman Optimisation, Risk Modelling and Futures Overlays

-A Python framework for building and risk-managing two USD 50m equity funds benchmarked to the Dow Jones Industrial Average (DJIA).
+This is a quantitative portfolio and risk management study of two simulated USD 50m equity funds benchmarked to the Dow Jones Industrial Average (DJIA).
+The analysis runs as one Python pipeline, from covariance estimation and Bayesian return forecasting through constrained optimisation, tail-risk simulation and futures overlays.

-- **Active fund:** aims to outperform the DJIA on a risk-adjusted basis.
-It uses Black–Litterman expected returns and builds a constrained, maximum-Sharpe portfolio of 12 stocks.
+- **Active fund:** a constrained max-Sharpe portfolio of 12 DJIA stocks, built on Black–Litterman expected returns and aiming to beat the index on a risk-adjusted basis.
-- **Passive fund:** aims to track the DJIA closely.
-It fully replicates the price-weighted index and adds index-futures overlays.
+- **Passive fund:** a price-weighted full replication of the DJIA, with index-futures overlays for cash equitization and beta hedging.
-- **Evaluation period:** 1 Oct 2024 – 20 Nov 2025
-- **Initial capital:** USD 50m per fund
+- **Evaluation period:** 1 Oct 2024 – 20 Nov 2025 · **Initial capital:** USD 50m per fund

 ## 1. Methodology

+**Active fund**
-- **Risk model:** covariance shrinkage with the intensity chosen by cross-validation.
-It is benchmarked against the sample, constant-correlation and EWMA estimators.
+- **Risk model:** Ledoit–Wolf shrinkage covariance ⟶ The shrinkage intensity is chosen by cross-validated out-of-sample likelihood.
-- **Expected returns:** a Black–Litterman model combining the market-implied equilibrium prior with absolute views derived from sell-side target prices.
+- **Expected returns:** Black–Litterman, which updates a market-implied equilibrium prior with absolute views derived from sell-side target prices.
-- **Optimisation:** maximum Sharpe ratio, subject to a 10% single-stock cap, sector bands, and a long-only, fully invested constraint.
+- **Optimisation:** maximum Sharpe ratio, subject to top-down sector allocations, a 10% cap on any single stock, and long-only, fully invested weights.
 - **Rebalancing:** drift-based, triggered when any weight moves more than ±5% from its target.
-- **Factor analysis:** Fama–French 3-factor regression (Mkt-RF, SMB, HML), used as a style and risk diagnostic.
-- **Market risk:** 95% and 99% Value-at-Risk from a Monte Carlo simulation with 10,000 paths.
-- **Stress testing:** the portfolio is replayed across bullish, bearish and stable historical regimes.
+- **Risk analytics:** Fama–French 3-factor attribution, Monte Carlo VaR at 95% and 99% (10,000 simulations), and stress tests across bullish, bearish and stable regimes.

+**Passive fund**
-- **Passive replication:** price-weighted, including the Nov-2024 index change (INTC and DOW replaced by NVDA and SHW).
+- **Replication:** price-weighted, including the Nov-2024 index change (INTC and DOW replaced by NVDA and SHW).
+5% of NAV is held in cash to represent execution frictions.
-- **Derivatives overlay:** DJIA futures used for cash equitization and beta hedging.
+- **Futures overlays:** long DJIA futures for cash equitization and short DJIA futures for beta hedging ⟶ Contracts are sized as *cash ÷ (index level × multiplier)*.

 ## 2. Results